togglebyte/anathema-guide/src/templates/elements/alignment.md

 # Alignment (`alignment`)

-Alignment will inflate the wrapping widget if any `align` value is given other than `"top-left"`.
+Alignment will inflate the wrapping element to use all the constraints.

+The alignment accepts at most one child.

 ## Example